 Example: Consol Pennsylvania Coal Company (Consol) submitted a petition to redesignate Grinnage Run from HQ-WWF to WWF, a less restrictive use.
-Several watershed organizations submitted comments opposing the petition, which can be found at http://www.pennfuture.org/UserFiles/PDFs/Grinnagereportwithcolormaps.pdf.
+Several watershed organizations submitted comments opposing the petition, which were supported by technical comments from a retained consultant and which have been successful in preventing the downgrade of Grinnage Run.